 Every federally supported and conducted clinical trial is regulated by the Food and Drug Administration (FDA) and must be reviewed, approved and monitored by an Institutional Review Board (IRB).
 An IRB is made up of physicians, researchers, and members of the community.
-The IRB supervises the trial and ensures the rights and welfare of participants are protected.
+The IRB supervises the trial and ensures that the rights and welfare of participants are protected.

 Clinical trials have criteria which dictate who may be eligible to participate.
 In many studies, researchers seek participants who are diagnosed with a certain illness or condition, while others may seek healthy participants.
-Some studies are limited to a predetermined group of people who are directly asked by researchers to enroll based on a specific set of criteria.
+Although some studies are limited to a predetermined group of people who are directly asked by researchers to enroll based on a specific set of criteria.
 The factors that allow someone to participate in a clinical trial are called inclusion criteria and the factors that disqualify from participating are called exclusion criteria.
 These criteria are often based on factors such as:

 - A specific medical diagnosis

 By participating in clinical research, people help doctors and researchers to evaluate potential new medications, medical devices and alternative ways to diagnose, treat or prevent a disease or condition.
 As a study goes on, the doctor and researchers are able to gather more information about the study drug, device, or condition.
 The results of the research may show that the study medication or device improves a patient’s disease or condition, causes side effects, or is not very effective.
 All of these results are important because they advance medical knowledge and help improve patient care.

 There are many benefits of participating in a clinical trial, including:

 - The opportunity to contribute to the development of medical treatments for you and others

 - Further understanding of your diagnosis, how to treat it, and how to minimize problems from it